LeedsCodeDojo/FPvsOOP/Problem.md

     * Score for this frame is 10 + pins from next two balls
 * ‘Spare’ – all 10 pins knocked down on second attempt
     * Score for this frame is 10 + pins from next ball
-* If you get a Strike or Spare on the last frame, you get an additional 1 or 2 balls
+* If you get a Strike or Spare on the last frame, you get an additional 1 (spare) or 2 (strike) balls
+    * In the case of a strike (2 extra balls), if on the first extra ball you knock down:
+        * < 10 pins, for the last ball you only have the remaining pins to score
+        * 10 pins, for the last ball you get 10 pins again

 ### Examples